beaverbuilder/documentation/assistant/plugin/apps/code.md

 Open the snippet for editing an in the Actions menu, click the Export button.
 This will export a .txt file.

-## Saving to a Library
+## Save to a Library

 An Assistant Pro connection is required for saving to a library.
-When you save a library to a snippet, it will not save the location.
-When you import a snippet from a library, you will then need to set the Location.
+When you save a library to a snippet, it will not save the location you assigned the snippet to apply to.
+When you import a snippet from a library, you will then need to assign the snippet to a location.